symfony/symfony-docs/frontend/encore/simple-example.rst

 And if you use :doc:`splitEntryChunks() </frontend/encore/split-chunks>` (where Webpack splits the output into even more files), all the necessary ``script`` and ``link`` tags will render automatically.

+If you are not using Symfony you won't have the ``encore_entry_*`` functions available.
-If you're *not* using Symfony, you can ignore the ``entrypoints.json`` file and point to the final, built file directly. ``entrypoints.json`` is only required for some optional features.
+Instead, you can point directly to the final built files or write code to parse ``entrypoints.json`` manually.
+The entrypoints file is needed only if you're using certain optional features, like ``splitEntryChunks()``.

 .. versionadded:: 1.9.0